zhyever/MobileAI_Depth_Estimation_AIIA/README.md

 <img width="320" height="280" src="https://github.com/ZhenyuLi123/mobileAI_depth_estimation/blob/master/pictures/depth.png">
   </p>

 ## Code base
 https://github.com/jojo13572001/DenseDepth

 ## Note
 Sorry for the dirty implement.

 Busy for work.
-If I have time, I will finish this repo (if there is someone follow)
+If I have time, I will finish this repo. (if there is someone following.)